Dre Campbell Farm

 The seedlings look like small pineapple fruit tops.
 Transplant the seedlings when you can see the roots.

-How Long Does it Take For a Pineapple to Grow?
+How Long Does It Take for a Pineapple to Grow?

 In the first year, you will see the plant grow strong stems and many leaves.
 It will then begin to flower and produce fruit in the second year.